hep-mirrors/sherpa/Manual/source/manual/introduction.rst

   for different colliders.
-The three options which are currently available include a monochromatic beam, which requires no extra treatment, photon emission in the Equivalent Photon Approximation (EPA) and - for the case of an electron collider - laser backscattering off the electrons, leading to photonic initial states.
+The three options which are currently available include a monochromatic beam, which requires no extra treatment, photon emission in the Equivalent Photon Approximation (EPA) and---for the case of an electron collider---laser backscattering off the electrons, leading to photonic initial states.